Latest news

 27 May 2026

 In the contested world of water policy, disagreements are likely.
 But with transparent, inclusive and well-reasoned deliberation in place, deadlock and impasse does not have to be inevitable.
-Watertrust Australia’s submission to the Murray Darling Basin Review makes the case to embed processes like these into the Basin Plan.
+Watertrust Australia’s submission to the Murray Darling Basin Plan Review makes the case to embed processes like these into the Basin Plan.

 What does fair look like from your perspective?